dantaki/somatic_sim/README.md

 * `-s`: standard deviation of the RNA gragment size for paired-end simulations (I think 90 is default)

 **Note on coverage**
-Due to possible downsampling in the subsequent pysim mixture step, I recommend simulating higher coverage and down-sampling to the desired coverage after the mixture step.
+Due to possible downsampling observed after the subsequent pysim mixture step, I recommend simulating higher coverage and down-sampling to the desired coverage after the mixture step.

 I found 1000x simulations are around 670X after the mixture step with bedtools genomecov.
 This might be due to ART simulating "N" nucleotides found in unmappable regions of the genome (The p-arm of chr22 for example).